These counting pennies worksheets are an excellent way to ease your child into learning how to count money.

 You can also find lessons covering nickels, dimes, quarters, and dollars using the 'Money' link below.

 The first worksheet has six boxes with pennies inside them.
 Your child needs to count the pennies and then write the number on the line below.
+You can make it a bit more fun by coloring in the pigs as well.

 Then there is a worksheet with, believe it or not, more counting!
-Same basic idea except after counting each row the student needs to draw a line from the pennies to the object that could be bought.
+Same basic idea except after counting each row of pennies, the student needs to draw a line from the pennies to the object that could be bought.

 I've put together a list of educational resources that include links to more free work sheets, workbooks, home school curriculums, teacher resources, and learning toys.